 Recovering from Memory Errors

-Observing alternating red - green LED lights after powering on your empatica device is an indication that the device is in a memory error state due to (1) full onboard memory or (2) an alternative memory error such as an unset clock.
+Observing a blinking red light (for fw 184.108.40.20611, alternating red and green) after powering on your E4 is an indication that the device is in a memory error state due to (1) full onboard memory or (2) an alternative memory error such as an unset clock.

 Note, while in a memory error state you can still search for your device and stream over a Bluetooth Low Energy connection using E4 realtime or your own custom application.

 To use the device in Memory Mode you have to clear the memory error state by synchronizing your device with the E4 manager software on your Windows or Mac computer.
-If you have tried to sync and the device is still in an error state already you've tried connecting the E4 to E4 manager and still have the problem:
+If you have tried to sync and the device is still in an error state, and you've already tried connecting the E4 to E4 manager and the problem remains, please try the below tips:

 - Make sure the latest version of E4 manager is running: You can access the latest versions from: E4 manager Downloads.